 For students who will take mathematics at Augustana, the letter will identify their first math course on campus.
 Some students will place into Calculus; others will be required to take a preparatory course(s) before they take Calculus.
 To see the placement ranges and find out how AP testing might affect your placement, please click here.

 If you are not satisfied with your math placement, you have the option of enrolling in an ALEKS online math course to improve your placement.
 For more information about this option, please click here.

 If you are satisfied with your placement, but would like the opportunity to refresh your skills before taking your first math course at Augie, you have the option of enrolling in an ALEKS prep course.
 For more information about this option, please click here.

 You'll learn more about your math placement at your Orientation & Registration event.

 We recommend that some students be placed into courses that provide more individualized instruction to improve reading and writing skills.
 These courses include ENGL 111 Introduction to College Discourse (one credit) and small sections of LSFY 101 Liberal Studies First Year (four credits).

-If we recommend one of these courses for you, you'll receive a letter from the Director of First-Year Advising before you attend a Connection event.
+If we recommend one of these courses for you, you'll receive a letter from the Director of First-Year Advising before you attend Orientation.
 Our recommendation is based on years of data that show students who take these courses have a greater likelihood of academic success.
-If we believe you will benefit from these courses, you will be pre-enrolled in one or both before you attend a Connection event.
-If you have questions when you receive the letter or at Connection, please talk with Mary Windeknecht, the Director of First-Year Advising at 309-794-8290 or email@example.com.
+If we believe you will benefit from these courses, you will be pre-enrolled in one or both before you attend Orientation.
+If you have questions when you receive the letter or at Orientation, please talk with Mary Windeknecht, the Director of First-Year Advising at 309-794-8290 or firstname.lastname@example.org.